ministryotech/Umbraco.Pylon/README.md

     }
 }
 ```
 I can then simply call Construct.Site.Content.xxx whenever I need to access content in a static way from views etc. Your implementation of UmbracoSite is a good place for site wide elements to live.
-The base class contains a single publicly accessible property, 'Content', which exposes the site's implementation of IPublishedContentRepository.
+The base class contains a single publicly accessible property, `Content`, which exposes the site's implementation of IPublishedContentRepository.
 A sample site class would look like this - this class exposes both the key content and the custom navigation...

 ```C#
 public interface IMinistrywebSite : IUmbracoSite<IMinistrywebPublishedContentRepository>